rik-org/rik/riklet/README.md

 ## Usage

+### Configuration

+set environement variables to configure runtime:

+`IFACE`: Network interface to access internet

+`FIRECRACKER_LOCATION`: Path to the firecracker binary

+`ROOTFS_LOCATION`: Path to the rootfs location

+`KERNEL_LOCATION`: Path to the kernel location

+### Run

 **To run the Riklet, you must have setup previously your RIK master node and get it's IP address.**

 ```bash
 riklet --master-ip <YOUR_IP>:<PORT>